manitamahapatra1-rgb/runningApp/README.md

-# runningApp (working title - yeahh ik this isnt creative at all)
+# runningApp
-An AI-personalized running training plan generator.
+-(working title - yeahh ik this isnt creative at all) An AI-personalized running training plan generator.
 Takes a runner's recent race time, current weekly mileage, and goal race, then generates a periodized training plan that adapts week-to-week based on real training data pulled